Estimated Reading Time: 21 mins

 Annie has improved in herself and therefore has become Anita’s hero.

-By investing and building up Annie, she’s been able to develop an inner strength that allows her to carry Anita and her added extras during PMDD.
+By investing and building up Annie, I’ve been able to develop an inner strength that allows me to carry my PMDD alter-ego each month.

 The two of them work together on the same goals.